insomnia1996/LossAttack/readme.md

 # KLAttack

-Loss Attack is a black-box attack on neural dependency parsers.
+KLAttack is a black-box attack on neural dependency parsers.

 # Requirements: